pleiszenburg/bewegung/docs/canvas.rst

 Drawing: Canvas Types & Backends
 ================================

 ``bewegung`` offers a set of "backends" for drawing on canvases.
-A specific canvas can be selected with the ``Video.canvas`` method.
-Full access to the inventory of backends and all of their functionality is provided through a ``backends`` dictionary.
+A specific backend can be selected and configured through the ``Video.canvas`` method.
+Full access to the inventory of backends and all of their functionality is provided through the ``backends`` dictionary.

 Canvas Factories: ``Video.canvas``
 ----------------------------------